 UNESCO.
 1997.
 To Protect The Oral Heritage of Humanity.
 December 22.
 Retrieved January 18, 2008 from http://www.unesco.org/op/eng/unescopress/97-249e.htm

-– Do not prepare images in Word or PowerPoint applications
+– Do not prepare images in MS Word or PowerPoint applications.

-– All figures should be sent electronically in individual files, not embedded in the paper.
-Label the electronic files with “figure #.jpg”
+– All figures should be sent electronically as individual files and not embedded in the MS Word or PDF file.
+Label the electronic files with “figure #.jpg”.

-– Prepare tables in Word and save them as separate files
+– Prepare tables in MS Word and save them as separate files.

 – All figures should be sent electronically in individual files, not embedded in the paper.
-Label the electronic files with “table #.doc”
+Label the electronic files with “table #.docx”.

-– Do not prepare in Word or PowerPoint applications
+– Do not prepare in MS Word or PowerPoint applications.

 Please include the following information in the captions:

 – Figure number.